 Carpet cleaning is a mixed bag for the Shark AZ950UKT.

-It’s highly effective at surface cleaning, but deeper cleaning is more of an issue.
+It’s highly effective at surface cleaning, but deeper cleaning on thick carpets is more of an issue.
 The strong suction picks up top-level dirt with ease, but the bristles don’t agitate fibres enough to fully dig beneath the top layer.
-Stubborn embedded dirt manages to survive another day.
+Stubborn and embedded dirt often manages to survive another day, unless you’re willing to do several passes.

 The Shark does leave thick carpets and rugs fluffed up and refreshed, just not as thoroughly as we’d hoped for.
 Still, there’s a good balance of cleaning and movement, as the Shark is easy to push around when used on the right setting.